 Q1.
 What is the role of the kernel in an operating system?

 Answer: The kernel forms the central part of an operating system, providing crucial functions such as managing processes, memory, and devices and allocating system resources.
-It also serves as a mediator between the hardware and software elements of the system by directly communicating with the hardware.
+It also serves as a mediator between the hardware and software components of the system, communicating directly with the hardware.

 Q2.
 Can I have multiple operating systems on one computer?

-Ans: It’s possible to install multiple operating systems on one computer.
+Ans: It is possible to install multiple operating systems on one computer.
 This is called dual-booting or multi-booting.
-During the boot process, each operating system will have its own partition or disk space that can be selected.
+During the boot process, each operating system will have its own partition or disk space to select.

 Q3.
 How does memory management impact system performance?